yonitjio/n2-doc/content/60-tutorials/40-data/_index.md

 ## Prerequisites
 - The N2 Core modules, N2 Data module and the N2 Messaging module must be installed.

   If you have not installed the N2 modules yet, please refer to the [Quick Start](/n2-doc/20-getting-started) guide.

 - Complete the [Simple Workflow](../20-simple) tutorial.

-    Please refer to the [Simple Workflow](../20-simple) tutorial on how to create a simple workflow, this tutorial uses the steps explained there.
+  Please refer to the [Simple Workflow](../20-simple) tutorial to understand the basics for creating N2 workflow.

 - Contact module is installed.